gridgain/php-thin-client/examples/README.md

 5. Shut down all the nodes.
 You will see the client being stopped after failing to connect to each of the nodes.

 Note, you have about 50 seconds after the example is started to play with the nodes.
-After this time the examples finishes.
+After this time the example finishes.